I get a lot of email from authors asking for my help.

 So many people forget that the B-listers are also having a lot of success, and are much more available to help unknown authors than the A-listers are.

-They’re still seeing a lot of success, and probably have more time on their hands—and a greater inclination to help you than the bigger names would.
+They still see a lot of success, and probably have more time on their hands—and a greater inclination to help you than the more prominent names would.

 4. Keep it short

 I honestly wish I could sit down and have a long afternoon coffee session with every single one of you.
 I love hearing author’s stories and giving advice that’s specific to their situation.
 However, as you can imagine, that doesn’t scale very well, given how crowded my work week is.

 The same goes for email.
 When you send out a message, keep it short!

 Don’t share your entire life story.
 Don’t share a lot of unnecessary details.
 Get right to the point.